-On behalf of my fellow members of the board of directors (the “Board”) of Goldin Financial Holdings Limited (the “Company” or “Goldin Financial”), I am pleased to present the annual report of the Company for the year ended 30 June 2017(“FY2017” or the “Year” or “financial year under review”).
+On behalf of the board of directors (the “Board”) of Goldin Financial Holdings Limited (the “Company” or “Goldin Financial”), I am pleased to present the annual report of the Company for the year ended 30 June 2019 (“FY2019” or the “Year” or “financial year under review”).

 THE WAY FORWARD

-In financial year under review, we enhanced Goldin Financial’s competitive advantage by consolidating its businesses and developing new growth drivers.
-To cope with the volatile global economy, we will adhere to our prudent approach to business and strategic moves.
-As we are entering a new financial year, we will remain dedicated to maximizing returns to shareholders by exploring and grasping opportunities for further business development.
+To cope with the volatile global economy, we will adhere to our prudent approach to business and strategies.
+We will remain dedicated to maximizing returns to shareholders by exploring and grasping opportunities for further business development.

 I would like to extend my sincere gratitude to my fellow members of the Board and other colleagues for their unwavering commitment to the Group’s business.

 Pan Sutong, JP